carbonext-tech/api-b2b-docs/docs/intro.md

 `/connect/token`

-Retrieves the VCU unitary price.
+This request authorizes the client to log in.

 **Parameter Attributes**